Interpretable machine learning of magnetic transition temperature in Heusler magnets via hierarchical dependence extraction: Discussion and conclusion

-\headline{First, our HDE results are consistent with previous works on ferromagnets and Heusler magnets.} In Refs.~\cite{Belot2023,Jung2024,Hilgers2025}, for ferromagnets, $T_c$ increases with the presence of Fe and/or Co.
-(See Appendix~\ref{app:mlworks} for more details.)
-In this work, the HDE predicts the same qualitative dependence, and generalizes it to the case of ferrimagnetic materials.
-Also, in Ref.~\cite{Hilgers2025} and for Heusler magnets, there is a correlation between $T_c$ and the sum\footnote{Note that, in Ref.~\cite{Hilgers2025}, the sum is performed over the site indices, whereas in this paper, the sum is performed over the chemical elements.
-We prefer the latter choice because the quantities at each site $i$ cannot be controlled in experiment, contrary to the element-resolved quantities which are easier to control.} of magnetic moment amplitudes on each site in the unit cell shown in Fig.~\ref{fig:cryst}.
-This is also consistent with the HDE[$T_c^{\rm calc}$,$\{ M_{\rm Z}M_{\rm Z'} \}$] and with the expressions of the order parameter in Eqs.~\eqref{eq:opg6} and~\eqref{eq:TcestM}.
+Our HDE result for collinear Heusler magnets is consistent with previous studies on ferromagnets and Heusler compounds.
+In Refs.~\cite{Belot2023,Jung2024,Hilgers2025}, $T_c$ was found to increase with the presence of Fe and/or Co in ferromagnets; HDE reproduces the same qualitative trend and extends it to ferrimagnets.
+In addition, Ref.~\cite{Hilgers2025} reported a correlation between $T_c$ and the sum\footnote{In Ref.~\cite{Hilgers2025}, the sum is taken over site indices, whereas here it is taken over chemical elements.
+We use the latter definition because element-resolved quantities are more directly linked to chemical composition and therefore provide a more natural choice of variables that can be adjusted to control $T_c$ in experimental synthesis of Heusler compounds.} of magnetic-moment amplitudes on each site in the unit cell shown in Fig.~\ref{fig:cryst}.
+This is consistent with our HDE expressions of $T_c$ in terms of the magnetization amplitudes.

-\headline{Second, the accuracy of the HDE is comparable to that of other machine learning procedures.} In the HDE calculations, we obtain $R^2_{\infty} \gtrsim 0.85$ and $R^2_{(3)} \gtrsim 0.53$.
-Also, we have $R^2 \simeq 0.71-0.77$ for the constructed order parameters.
-In other machine learning procedures, the $R^2$ values correspond to the full dependence, i.e. they should be compared to $R^{2}_{\infty}$.
-The range of $R^2_{\infty} \gtrsim 0.85$ is comparable to the range of $R^2 \simeq 0.53-0.93$ obtained in Refs.~\cite{Nelson2019,Belot2023,Hilgers2025,Jung2024}.
-For completeness, note that the accuracy of the HDE is limited by the choice of the expression of $z_{(g)}$ in Eqs.~\eqref{eq:x1} and~\eqref{eq:xg}.
-It may be possible to further improve the accuracy of the HDE by extending the expression of $z_{(g)}$; this is left for future studies.
+The accuracy of HDE is also comparable to that of other machine-learning approaches.
+In our calculations, the coefficient of determination converges to $R^2_{\infty}\gtrsim 0.85$ when $g$ is increased beyond $3$, which is comparable to the range $R^2\simeq 0.53$--$0.93$ reported in Refs.~\cite{Nelson2019,Belot2023,Hilgers2025,Jung2024}.
+This accuracy is limited by the simple power-law form assumed for $z_{(g)}$ in Eqs.~\eqref{eq:x1} and~\eqref{eq:xg}.
+More flexible forms could further improve the accuracy of HDE, at the cost of increased computational effort, and will be considered in future work.